Heitorcp/milk-price-prediction/README.md

 ## 📊 Project Overview

-This project focuses on predicting the **farmgate milk price** (`price_to_producer`) for Brazilian milk manufacturers with a forecasting horizon of **one year**.
+This project focuses on predicting the **farmgate milk price** (`farmgate_milk_price`) for Brazilian milk manufacturers with a forecasting horizon of **one year**.
 The challenge combines time series analysis with regression modeling to understand the complex dynamics affecting milk pricing in the Brazilian market.

 ### 🎯 Problem Statement